tristanleafs/hw-ruby-intro/README.md

 cd /root/environment/homework/hw-ruby-more
 rm -rf .git
 cd /root/environment/homework/
+curl -L https://git.io/JJAly > .travis.yml
 ```

-Make sure you are in `/root/environment/homework/` and then run:
+Make sure you are in `/root/environment/homework/` and you can verify by running `pwd` then run:

 `git add * `//Adds all files and folders in the current directory (projects)<code> \